Subv/untv/src/extensions/README.md

 ## Extension Manager

-The Extension Manager extension allows users to search and browse thrid party extensions, install or remove them, and keep them up to date.
+The Extension Manager extension allows users to search and browse third party extensions, install or remove them, and keep them up to date.

 ## Settings & Preferences